Willie Snead: College career

-2012 season

 In the 2012 season, Snead started in 12 games and played in all 13 games.
 At the end of the 2012 season, Snead was tied for third on Ball State's single season receptions and third for single season receiving yards.
 In his sophomore season, Snead ended the year 25th in the nation on receiving yards per game averaging 88 yards per game.
 He finished the season with 89 receptions, 1,148 receiving yards, and nine receiving touchdowns.
 The nine receiving touchdowns ranked sixth in a single season in school history.

-The Ball State Cardinals finished the 2012 season 9–3 with important wins over #25 Toledo 34–27, the then Big East’s South Florida 31–27 and, for a second year in a row, the Big Ten’s Indiana Hoosiers 41–39.
+The Cardinals finished the 2012 season 9–3 with important wins over #25 Toledo 34–27, the then Big East’s South Florida 31–27 and, for a second year in a row, the Big Ten’s Indiana Hoosiers 41–39.
 The three regular season losses came to the #12 Clemson Tigers, Kent State, and Northern Illinois.
 Both Kent State and Northern Illinois went on to be ranked in the Top 25.
 Snead started for Ball State in the 2012 Beef 'O' Brady's Bowl game in St. Petersburg, Florida where they were defeated by the Central Florida Knights 38–17.

-2013 season

-Snead helped quarterback Keith Wenning and head coach Pete Lembo lead the Cardinals to another successful season, finishing bowl eligible for the third consecutive year with a 10–3 record.
+In 2013, Snead helped quarterback Keith Wenning and head coach Pete Lembo lead the Cardinals to another successful season, finishing bowl eligible for the third consecutive year with a 10–3 record.
 Snead had 100+ receiving yards in nine games, a school record, and tied with Vanderbilt's Jordan Matthews for the most such games that year.
 He finished the season with 106 receptions for 1,516 yards and 15 touchdowns, setting the Ball State single-season receiving record in all three categories.
 Those totals also ranked him tied for seventh, third, and tied for third respectively among all college football players that season.

-Snead bypassed his senior season to enter the 2014 NFL Draft.
+Snead bypassed his senior season to enter the 2014 NFL draft.